Owner wants meeting before Wiggins gets max

 For all of the big scoring nights he has enjoyed early in his career, he has been much more inconsistent in many other areas of his game, including defense and rebounding.

 Ever since he was a one-and-done star at Kansas, Wiggins has heard questions about his motivation.
 With a laid-back personality and an aversion to media attention, Wiggins does not fit the typical mold of a brash, outspoken star.
-But his athleticism and scoring acumen is unquestioned, and Taylor and Thibodeau are so high on his potential that they have to this point squashed any suggestion that Wiggins could be traded to Cleveland for disgruntled All-Star Kyrie Irving.
+But his athleticism and scoring acumen are unquestioned, and Taylor and Thibodeau are so high on his potential that they have squashed any suggestion that Wiggins could be traded to Cleveland for disgruntled All-Star Kyrie Irving.

-Taylor did not comment on the Irving rumors on Monday, but did say that he envisions Wiggins and Karl-Anthony Towns forming the kind of dynamic, youthful tandem -- with Butler as the veteran leader -- that this franchise needs to compete in the powerful Western Conference.
+Taylor did not comment on the Irving rumors on Monday, but did say he envisions Wiggins and Karl-Anthony Towns forming the kind of dynamic, youthful tandem -- with Butler as the veteran leader -- that the franchise needs to compete in the powerful Western Conference.

 "I just think they appear to have exceptional skills," Taylor said of Wiggins and Towns.
 "You don't have chances to get players like that very often.
 So you better take advantage of it while you can."